cskay3/Comparative_mechanisms_of_gentrification/README.md

 ```python
 Sort_by_content.py
 ```
+It will first ask you: Provide path to folder with article .txt files:
+(Please respond with ex: /home/name/Comparative_mechanisms_of_gentrification/Articles Input your name!

-Running this will classify each .txt article's stated mechanism of gentrification by running it through a list of keywords per each mechanism category.
+Then the program will run as intended.
+It will classify each .txt article's stated mechanism of gentrification by running it through a list of keywords per each mechanism category.
 It will print out:
 article#
 Market driven: # of words in text/22
 Tenure conversion: # of words in text/19